Commit Object(s)

 Introduction

 The Commit object(s) activity works on one or more objects.
-For persistable entities, committing an object stores it in the database.
+For persistable entities, committing an object writes it to the database.
 Committing non-persistable entities stores the current attribute values and association values in memory.
 This allows a rollback to revert to those values.
 See also Persistability.
 External objects cannot be committed.
 To store changed values of external objects, use the Send External Object activity.

 Properties